If there is one thing that is evident after listening to just one Wesley Dennis song, it is that he is “Country to the Core.”

 However, Dennis was receiving input from country radio about a different song.

-“Everywhere I went at radio, all the DJs and program directors and music directors, they would say to give them ‘In the Middle of a Little Love,’” says Dennis.
+“Everywhere I went at radio, all the DJs and program and music directors would say to give them ‘In the Middle of a Little Love,’” says Dennis.
 “They said that people were loving that song and that it would go straight to number one in no time.
 They never released it.
 That and ‘It Ain’t Fair.’”

 Dennis came to realize that being the first artist signed to Mercury Records came with certain disadvantages.